textpattern/textpattern.github.io/development/index.md

 A callback is essentially an instruction (written as a function) that your plugin follows to execute some *events* (and *steps*) - either `$event` by itself or combined with a `$step`.
 You hook into these known points to choose where and when your plugins run.

-The [Core callbacks reference](/development/core-callbacks-reference) provides complete details for all callback actions used in Textpattern, organized by public-side, admin-side, plugin, and function- and tag-based callbacks.[^2]
+The [Core callbacks reference](/development/core-callbacks-reference) provides complete details for all callback actions used in Textpattern, organized by public-side, administration-side, plugin, and function- and tag-based callbacks.[^2]

 ### Function: register_callback()

-There are many [functions used in Textpattern](http://phpcrossref.com/xref/textpattern/_functions/) that may be relevant to your plugin development aims.[^3] In particular, the `register_callback()` function is important for writing [callbacks](#callbacks) (especially admin-side callbacks).[^4] This is the full function definition:
+There are many [functions used in Textpattern](http://phpcrossref.com/xref/textpattern/_functions/) that may be relevant to your plugin development aims.[^3] In particular, the `register_callback()` function is important for writing [callbacks](#callbacks) (especially administration-side callbacks).[^4] This is the full function definition:

 ~~~ php
 function register_callback($func, $event, $step, $pre=0)